 A nonrefundable processing fee is charged each applicant to the Graduate School, the McCombs School of Business, or the School of Law.
 Current fee amounts are given in General Information.
 Under certain circumstances, applicants to the Graduate School may be eligible for a waiver of the application fee; additional information about the fee waiver is given in the Graduate Admission Bulletin.
-Applicants may apply simultaneously to more than one graduate program with no additional application fee.

 General requirements for admission to the Graduate School are

 International students whose native language is not English must also submit scores on the Test of English as a Foreign Language.